zoeskan/MCB185/course/unit1-calculations.md

 ```

 Since this is a class that features bioinformatics programming, we will be
-working with biological sequences as strings quite a bit.
-But not so much in
+working with biological sequences as strings quite a bit, but not until unit 3.
-this unit.

 ------------------------------------------------------------------------------